Europe scrambles in response to Russian missiles reportedly falling on Poland

 There was an instant storm of reaction after two Russian missiles reportedly went off course over Ukraine and hit a Polish village, killing two people, on November 15.

 The incident led to widespread calls for Poland to invoke Nato’s Article 5 that calls on all Nato members to come to the aid of any member that is attacked by a hostile power.
-Some called the missile strike the “Sarajevo moment” of the Ukrainian war, referring to the assassin’s attack in the Serbian capital that sparked World War I. And conspiracy theories of what actually happened abounded.
+Some called the missile strike the “Sarajevo moment” of the Ukraine war, referring to the assassin’s attack in the Serbian capital that sparked World War I. And conspiracy theories of what actually happened abounded.

 Following the incident Polish Prime Minister Mateusz Morawiecki convened an emergency meeting of the Committee of the Council of Ministers for National Security and Defence Affairs to consider Poland’s response.